foodaka/react-starter-kit/README.md

 # React Redux Starter Kit

-This repo allows for some technologies out of the box
+This repo is bootstrapped with react-create-app and has some additional technologies out of the box

 * React
 * Redux